 As of July 2022, 5G service is accessible in most major cities in Greece.

-In 2022, Eurostat estimated the population of Greece to be 10.6 million.
+In 2022, Eurostat estimated the Greek population to be 10.6 million.

 In 2022, Greece was the 9th most visited country in the world, hosting 28 million visitors.

-In 2022, renewable energy in Greece accounted for 46% of Greece's electricity.
+In 2022, renewable energy in Greece accounted for 46% of the country's electricity.

-In June 2023, New Democracy gained almost 41% of the popular vote and a parliamentary majority of 158 in a repeat election.
-Kyriakos Mitsotakis was sworn in for a second four-year term as Prime Minister.
+In June 2023, New Democracy gained almost 41% of the popular vote, securing a parliamentary majority, and Kyriakos Mitsotakis was sworn in for a second term as Prime Minister.

 In 2023, Athens International Airport served over 28 million passengers.

-In 2023, Greece was the 9th most visited country in the world, with 33 million international tourists.
+In 2023, Greece hosted 33 million international tourists, making it the 9th most visited country in the world.

 In February 2024, Greece became the first Orthodox Christian country to recognise same-sex marriage and adoption by same-sex couples.